topshelfsoftware/.github/CONTRIBUTING.md

 changes any given branch is introducing before looking at the code.

-- `fix/`: any bug fixes, patches, or experimental changes that are minor
+- `fix/`: any bug fixes, patches, or experimental changes that are small (PATCH version increment expected)
-- `feat/`: any changes that introduce a new feature or significant addition
+- `feat/`: any changes that introduce a new feature or significant addition (MINOR version increment expected)
-- `junk/`: for any experimental changes that can be deleted if gone stale
+- `breaking-change/`: changes that break backward compatibility (MAJOR version increment expected)
-- `maint/`: for general maintenance of the repository or CI routines
+- `maint/`: for general maintenance of the repository
 - `doc/`: for any changes only pertaining to documentation
-- `no-ci/`: for low impact activity that should NOT trigger the CI routines
+- `cicd/`: activity related to the CI/CD workflows
 - `testing/`: improvements or changes to testing
 - `release/`: changes related to a software release or tag
-- `breaking-change/`: changes that break backward compatibility

 ### Testing

 Test changes locally before creating a pull request.
 Additionally, add new unit tests as new functionality is added.
-Any existing unit tests will be executed after all pull requests.
+Linting and all unit tests will be executed after a pull request is opened.

 ### Creating a New Pull Request